Upstream companies’ gross profits

 In fiscal 3Q15, the gross profits of upstream companies EOG Resources (EOG), Anadarko Petroleum (APC), and Pioneer Natural Resources (PXD) grew by 62%, 40%, and 11%, respectively, on a YoY (year-over-year) basis.
 These companies’ sales grew by 14%, 26%, and 23%, respectively.
 In contrast, ConocoPhillips’ (COP) gross profits fell by 21%.
 Also, the company’s sales fell by 3% on a YoY basis in fiscal 3Q15.
 The gross profits of Apache (APA) and Cabot Oil & Gas (COG) fell by 24% and 36%, respectively, on a YoY basis in fiscal 3Q15.
 Apache’s sales fell by 14% while Cabot’s sales grew by 16%.

 The graph above shows the sales and gross profit growth on a YoY basis for the upstream companies mentioned above.
 Most upstream companies hedge their production to avoid the impacts of crude oil and natural gas price changes.
-The above upstream companies also operate in a small proportion in either the midstream or downstream segment.
+The above upstream companies also have some operations in either the midstream or downstream segment.
 Their main revenue sources are usually from exploration and production activities.

-Now, let’s look at a breakdown of the above companies’ YTD (year-to-date) performances:
+Now, let’s look at a breakdown of the above companies’ YTD (year-to-date) performances as of December 29:

 - EQT’s (EQT) gross profits grew by 35.4% on a YoY basis in fiscal 3Q15.
 However, its gross profits fell by 35% on a YTD basis.